ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 a=e^{-\alpha\left(d\cdot\left(\frac{1}{\cos\theta_{i}^{\prime}}+\frac{1}{\cos\theta_{o}^{\prime}}\right)\right)}
 $$

 where $\alpha$ is the medium attenuation coefficient, $d$ is the thickness of the layer, and $\theta_{i}^{\prime}$ and $\theta_{o}^{\prime}$ are inclinations of the respective refraction directions.
+The BSDF is now:

+$$
+f_{s2}^{\ast}\left(\omega_{i}^{\prime}\rightarrow\omega_{o}^{\prime}\right) \cdot T_{12} \cdot T_{21} \cdot a
+$$

-To demonstrate the effect of medium attenuation I used a purely white diffuse Lambert surface model for the inner layer and a bluish medium with different inter-layer thicknesses.
+To demonstrate the effect of medium attenuation I used a purely white diffuse Lambert surface model for the inner layer and a blue medium with decreasing inter-layer thicknesses.
 You can nicely see the effect of darkening and colour saturation when the light passed through different amounts of medium:

 *[Images: Ideally white (albedo 100%) Lambert layer under blue medium (thicknesses: large to none; light: point, area, diffuse)]*

 You can, as well, see that there is something wrong with the model when the medium attenuation is week.
 Although we used a physically-plausible energy-conserving Lambert model for the inner layer, the model is sometimes much lighter than one would expect it to be.
-There obviously is an energy conservation problem, which took me quite some time to decipher.
+In the furnace test (the constant white light configuration) we can clearly see that it reflects more energy than it receives from the environment which is a sign of an energy conservation problem.
+I spent a non-trivial amount of time to crack this problem, but I won in the end and I gained some important computer graphics knowledge on this way.
 Long story short: the problem is caused by the compression and decompression of light when crossing an interface between media with different indices of refraction.

-#### Solid angle (de)compression compensation
+#### Solid angle (de-)compression compensation

 In this sub-section I will explain how to compensate the light (de-)compression to obtain an energy-conserving layered model.
 To do that, I will have to dig deeper into the theory of BDSFs.
 If you are not feeling nerdy enough nor mentally prepared for that ;-), just skip to the final sub-section, which summarizes the whole inner model formula.

+...

 TODO: Energy conservation & Solid angle (de)compression: formula derivation, oh yeah! :-)

-- ...
+- To understand the problem properly we need to work with the fundamental concepts/theory upon which the material model is built:
+  - Radiometric quantities: Radiant energy, flux/power, irradiance, radiance.
+Assume knowledge and do a very light introduction?
+  - Definition of bi-directional scattering distribution function (BSDF)
+- What are we trying to achieve:
+  - Formulate the BSDF of the inner layer with respect to the (non-refracted) incoming and outgoing directions $\omega_{i}$ and $\omega_{o}$ of the whole model.
+We want to see how the layer behaves in the eyes of the path-tracer which doesn't care about the inside mechanisms of the model (refractions and attenuations) -- it just wants a properly defined BSDF which it evaluates.
+I'll *(maybe)* call this function the **"outside" BSDF of the internal layer** and denote it.
+  - After we have got the .
+See how the standalone inner layer BSDF differs from the

 #### The complete formula